November

 7th November 1913 the Death of Alfred Russel Wallace

 How and why do species change?
 Why do some occur in some places, but not in others?
 Why do they die out?
-These big questions didn’t scare intrepid British explorer, biologist and geographer Alfred Russel Wallace, who died ninety-seven years … Continue reading
+These big questions didn’t scare intrepid British explorer, biologist and geographer Alfred Russel Wallace, who died 101 years … Continue reading

-Posted in Heroes | 2 Comments
+Posted in Heroes | 6 Comments

 8th November 1923 Hitler’s Beer Hall Putsch

-Eighty-eight years ago today, Adolf Hitler – a full decade before actually seizing power – led his young Munich-based Nazi Party in an audacious yet disastrous attempt to force armed revolution upon chaotic post-WW1 Germany, when 600 Nazi stormtroopers gate-crashed … Continue reading
+Ninety-four years ago today, Adolf Hitler – a full decade before actually seizing power – led his young Munich-based Nazi Party in an audacious yet disastrous attempt to force armed revolution upon chaotic post-WW1 Germany, when 600 Nazi stormtroopers gate-crashed … Continue reading

-Posted in Atrocities, World Events | 1 Comment
+Posted in Atrocities, World Events | 5 Comments

 9th November 1989 the Collapse of the Berlin Wall

-Today we remember one of the most momentous world events of the second half of the twentieth century: the collapse of the Berlin Wall – that 90-mile-long boundary between two opposing ideologies that divided a city in half and completely … Continue reading
+Today we remember the anniversary of the collapse of the Berlin Wall – that 90-mile-long boundary separating two opposing ideologies, that divided a city in half completely cutting off the political enclave of West Berlin from surrounding East Germany.
+Ever … Continue reading

 10th November 1891 the Death of Arthur Rimbaud